canonical/charmhub-listing-review/README.md

 Juju, and the wider charming ecosystem.
 The goals of the review are:

 1. Be transparent about the capabilities and qualities of a charm.
-2. Ensure a common level of quality.
+2. Ensure a consistent level of quality for users of charms.

 A listing review is *not* code review.
 The reviewer may be looking at some of the charm code, and may have comments on it, but the listing review is not a